USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ##  9 CPL   MA      422    155      87      44       44
     ## 10 CPL   MD     1111    234      75      41       11

-Below, the sampling frame was selected down to create a post-stratification table.
-Some of the variables were renamed to match the naming conventions used in the observational data above.
-There were 536 types of lakes in the population of interest with respect to the sampling design.
-The counts of those lake types (n_lakes) and their proportions relative to the total population of lakes in the sampling frame (prop_cell) are indicated below.
+Below, the sampling frame was munged to create a post-stratification table.
+There were 536 “types” or groupings of lakes in the population of interest with respect to the sampling design.
+The total counts of those lake types (n_lakes) and their proportions (prop_cell) relative to the counts in the target population were tabulated.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/sframe.rda")